Teléfono: 0086-15907552669 Correo electrónico: sales@cutterbest.com

 Ignoring Workpiece Material

 Grafito, CFRP (en inglés), PRFV, and high-silicon aluminum do not behave the same way.
-Por lo tanto, the tool should match the material instead of using one cutter for all applications.
+Therefore, the tool should match the material instead of using one cutter for all applications.

 Not Sending Drawings for Custom Tools